awsdocs/aws-config-developer-guide/doc_source/remediation.md

 1. Choose **Save**\.
 The **Rules** page is displayed\.

+**Note**
+For troubleshooting failed remediation actions, you can run the AWS Command Line Interface \(AWS CLI\) command `describe-remediation-execution-status` to get detailed view of a Remediation Execution for a set of resources\.
+The details include state, timestamps for remediation execution steps, and any error messages for the failed steps\.

 ## Setting Up Auto Remediation \(Console\)<a name="setup-autoremediation"></a>

 1. Sign in to the AWS Management Console and open the AWS Config console at [https://console\.aws\.amazon\.com/config/](https://console.aws.amazon.com/config/)\.